30A “Trump Won” and “Let’s go Brandon” banners still flying - NewsBreak

 30A “Trump Won” and “Let’s go Brandon” banners still flying

-Marvin Peavy was found in non-compliance with Walton County code last month for the almost three-story-tall banners.More than 500 people tested for COVID at Jackson church in a week
+Marvin Peavy was found in non-compliance with Walton County code last month for the almost three-story-tall banners.New public beach access coming to Walton County

 The code prohibits signage of any kind along the scenic corridor where he lives.